 Financial Peace University Review

 I believe just about anyone could benefit from joining a Financial Peace University small group.
 Even individuals who are savvy with personal finance would benefit from the group aspect.
-I learned a lot about the challenges other people face to get out of debt.
+I learned a lot about other people’s challenges in getting out of debt.
 Even saving that first $1,000 can be a considerable task depending on a person’s situation.

 It’s easy for someone already financially responsible to leverage the benefits of credit card reward points.
 With that said, someone lacking financial discipline could find themselves in debt with extremely high interest rates using credit cards.

 Reading The Total Money Makeover back in 2011 was one of the best things to ever happen to our family.
 Digging our way out of debt has helped us set a strong financial foundation.
 As someone in our group said during the final week, “This is life-changing stuff, and it needs to be shared more broadly.”